ayeo/old_price/readme.md

 Price
 ===========

 Simple library that handles prices.
-It allows to easy manage rouding logic and converting prices.
+It allows to easy manage calculating and converting prices.

 ### Installation
 ```